ibm-cloud-docs/citrix-netscaler-vpx/accessing-and-managing-your-netscaler.md

 {:note: .note}
 {:important: .important}

-# Managing your Citrix NetScaler VPX
+# Managing your Citrix Netscaler VPX
 {: #managing-your-citrix-netscaler-vpx}

 Citrix NetScaler devices are powerful tools with an array of features that help to enhance and refine your {{site.data.keyword.cloud}} solution in a multitude of ways.
 You can find the device's information in the {{site.data.keyword.cloud_notm}} infrastructure customer portal, as well as connect to the device and configure its features.